napix/NapixServer/docs/high_level.rst

 with the configuration of the module if any.

-You may override the configure method of a Napix manager :meth:`~managers.Manager.configure`.
+You may override the configure method of a Napix manager :meth:`~base.Manager.configure`.
 This classmethod takes an argument which is the configuration found in the settings file.

 For the HostManager we may add a configuration option to set another hosts file path.